 Historical development of bridges.
 Basic terms of bridges.
 Classification of bridges.
 Superstructure systems.
 Typical superstructures of steel, steel and concrete composite as well as concrete bridges.
 Composite action between main girders.
 Basis of bridge design.
 Traffic load models and their application rules for highway and railway bridges.
 Testing of bridges.
 Substructures of bridges: abutments and piers.
 Bridge equipment.
 Conceptual design of bridges.
-Fitting of bridges into environment, bridge aesthetics.
-Supervision of bridges.
+Fitting of bridges.
 Reconstruction and strengthening of bridges.
 Civil engineering work in traffic infrastructure, systems and hydraulic engineering.
 (3 credits)